uiua-lang/uiua/site/text/design.md

 - I don't have to implement them (score!)
 - It forces you to write (often beautiful) tacit code, which I would argue Uiua enables better than almost any other programming language.
 - It frees you from the burden of naming things.
-- Because values only exist on the stack as long as they are needed, memory is allocated, reused, and collected in an efficient way.
+- Because values only exist as long as they are needed, memory is allocated, reused, and collected in an efficient way.

 ## Identifiers and Formatting